Resolution of indeterminacy of rational maps to proper tame stacks: Applications

+In this section, we resolve the indeterminacy of morphisms defined at the generic point of regular surfaces using Theorem \ref{thm:main}, and higher dimensional varieties using Theorems \ref{thm:main-threefold} and \ref{thm:main-higher-dim}.

-\begin{corollary} Let $f:\cM \to \cN$ be a tame, proper morphism of algebraic stacks with $\cM$ separated.
-Let $R$ be a regular local ring of dimension $2$ with quotient field $K$.
-Suppose that we have a commutative diagram
+\begin{corollary} Let $f:\cM \to \cN$ be a morphism of stacks as in Theorem \ref{thm:main} (or Theorem \ref{thm:main-higher-dim}, or a coarse moduli space as in Theorem \ref{thm:main-threefold}, respectively).
+Let $X$ be a regular separated scheme as in the corresponding theorem, and $K = K(X)$ its function field.
+Suppose we have a commutative diagram

-Then, there exists a regular algebraic stack $\cX$ of dimenion $2$ and a birational morphism $\cX \to \Spec R$ which is an isomorphism over $\Spec K$, and a morphism $\cX \to \cM$ which makes the following diagram commute.
+Then, there exist a regular algebraic stack $\cX$ and a birational morphism $\cX \to X$ which is an isomorphism over $\Spec K$, and a morphism $\cX \to \cM$ which makes the following diagram commute.

-Moreover, the morphism $\cX \to \Spec R$ factors as
+Moreover, the morphism $\cX \to X$ factors as